pb-lyj/Haptic-Manipulation-for-KUKA/README.md

 After the robotic arm is connected and the tactile sensor is activated, you can run this file to record all the data they broadcast.

 ```
-ros2 run haptic dataset_recorder_launch
+ros2 run haptic dataset_recorder
 ```

-## Launch all of the above procedures
+## *Launch all of the above procedures

 1. connect the robot